ibm-cloud-docs/cis/custom-rules-creating.md

 Follow these steps to configure a custom rule:

-WAF custom rules are configued using the existing Firewall rules page.
-Any legacy firewall rules previously created on your domain are automatically converted into WAF custom rules.
+WAF custom rules are configured using the existing Firewall rules page.
+Any legacy firewall rules that were previously created on your domain are automatically converted into WAF custom rules.
 {: note}

 1. Navigate to **Security > Firewall rules**.
 2. Click **Create**.
-3. Enter a rule name and optional description.
+3. Enter an optional description.
 4. Optionally, input a priority, if necessary.
-Note that a priority of zero is a null priority and is evaluated last.
+A priority of zero is a null priority and is evaluated last.
 5. Use the UI builder in the **Incoming requests** section to add a condition.
     To build an expression with multiple conditions, click either:
-    * **And** - to evaluate conditions using _and_ logic
+    * **And** - to evaluate conditions that use _and_ logic
-    * **Or** - to evaluate conditions or groups of previously _and_'ed conditions using _or_ logic
+    * **Or** - to evaluate conditions or groups of previously _and_'ed conditions that use _or_ logic

     You can see that as you build a condition, the Expression Preview shows the expression in plain text.